Even before laparoscopic surgery took off around 1990, several companies, backed by U.S. defense grants, were at work on robotic surgical systems.

 Intuitive has also continued to push into new surgical departments, making the case most recently that da Vinci works well for head and neck surgery and even the open, and usually relatively low-cost, category of general surgery.

-For example, based on his experience using the da Vinci, Mount Sinai's Genden said it had been a boon for trans-oral surgeries to remove tumors in the throat, shaving hours off the operating time — which correlates with lower patient risk, Genden said.
+For example, based on his experience using the da Vinci, Genden said it had been a boon for transoral surgeries to remove tumors in the throat, shaving hours off the operating time — which correlates with lower patient risk, Genden said.

-The Mount Sinai Hospital does not offer robotic thyroidectomies.
-But here’s what Intuitive had to say about the procedure in its 2013 annual report, the most recent one available: “Open surgery is an effective surgery in terms of oncologic control and has low complication rates.
+The Mount Sinai Hospital does not offer robotic-assisted thyroidectomies.
+But here’s what Intuitive had to say about the procedure in its 2013 annual report: “Open surgery is an effective surgery in terms of oncologic control and has low complication rates.
 However, it leaves a prominent neck scar.
-Surgeons, predominantly in Asia, are now using the da Vinci Surgical System to perform thyroidectomies entering the body from the axilla (armpit) in order to avoid the visible scar on the neck.”
+Surgeons, predominantly in Asia, are now using the da Vinci Surgical System to perform thyroidectomies entering the body from the axilla in order to avoid the visible scar on the neck.”

-Intuitive is hardly unique in its efforts to find new uses for its product, said Santa, of Consumer Reports Health.
+Intuitive is hardly unique in its effort to find new uses for its products, said Santa.

 Da Vinci is both a cause and a symptom of a U.S. healthcare system that costs far more than comparable systems in other countries without offering better results.

-There’s some evidence that among consumers, who may see surgery under the care of an unerring robot as less scary, and hospitals, pressured to recoup the costs of the robot, the result may be surgeries in cases where they’re not entirely necessary.
+There’s some evidence that among consumers who may see surgery under the care of an unerring robot as less scary, and hospitals, pressured to recoup the costs of the robot, the result may be surgeries that aren’t entirely necessary.